ScooloV/bbpedia/docs/death_zone/new_weather_tables.md

 that none of the

 players are willing to hurry, no matter how much their coach shouts!
-Apply a -1 modifierr every time a player attempts to Rush an extra square.
+Apply a -1 modifier every time a player attempts to Rush an extra square.
 Additionally, all players on the pitch subtract 1 from their MA.